gauthamvasan/GridWorld/README.md

 python gridworld.py
 ```

-The coordinate frame within the GUI and the coordinate frame we normally use is quite different.
-Nevertheless, it has the standard coordinate frame.
-For e.g., bottom-left corner is (0,0) and top-right corner is (n,n).
+The coordinate frame within the GUI and the coordinate frame we normally use are quite different.
+Nevertheless, I'm using the standard coordinate frame (i.e., bottom-left corner is (0,0) and top-right corner is (n,n) ).

 Arguments for the initializing the class:
 ```